aos/udns/README.md

 ### Resource Records

-In a zone file, the contents of a resource record has the following format:
+In a zone file, a resource record has the following format:

 ```
 catcoffeecode.club.
 1799    IN      A       157.245.253.239